paigeweber13/multi-part-print-cost/sprints.md

  - [ ] in output, include and location of gcodes
  - [ ] file names: don't include layer height

  - [ ] update windows build script to automatically zip files like the linux script
+ - [ ] do I want to strip down .gcode files so that they don't dramatically affect github statistics?
+    - I'm afraid removing extra information would make the test less realistic: whole files have to be loaded; a file will never have ONLY estimates
+    - also what does it matter if the files are longer?
+Scraping the files is incredibly fast, even for large-box-0.3mm.gcode.
+There's also no reasonable risk of a computer running out of memory with the 'big' gcodes
 ### Stretch:
  - [ ] deploy to pypi